Why the arrest and detention of the leaders of our city is a cynical political gimmick

 THE LAST WORD | Andrew M. Mwenda | The arrest and detention of the top executives of KCCA for the disaster that happened at Kitezi landfill is sad.
 I know for a fact that President Yoweri Museveni did not order this arrest.
 However, I am conscious of the fact that for political reasons, government needed to appease public anger by punishing someone for the tragedy.
 Therefore, this is not an act of police activism gone too far.
 Rather, it is a strategic move by police to please the boss by imagining his political needs and second guessing his desires.

 But I find it unfair for the three officials to be used as scapegoats in a disaster that was allowed to happen by the top leadership of our country particularly the president, parliament, the minister of finance and the secretary to the treasury.
-I say this despite my respect for the people who hold these offices.
-KCCA has spent nine years trying to secure money to decommission Kitezi to no avail.
-Every year since 2015, KCCA have presented a budget to decommission Kiteezi and every year it has been returned as an “unfunded priority.”
-What then should they have done?
+I say this despite my knowledge of the fact that this tragedy was long in the making and except for Museveni, all the other players had little or no difference to make.
+KCCA has spent nine years trying to secure money to decommission Kitezi.
+Every year since 2015, city authorities have presented a budget to do this and every year it has been returned as an “unfunded priority.”
+What then should KCCA officials have done?

 The tragedy at Kiteezi happened on August 10th.
-Today is November 1st and government has not yet provided KCCA with money to buy alternative land for a landfill.
+Today is November 1st and government has not yet provided KCCA money for alternative landfill.
 The reader should note that Kiteezi is not used by KCCA alone.
 Wakiso, Nansana, Kiira, Makindye Sebagobo, Entebbe and Mukono use it too.
-And none of their leaders has been held to account.
+Interestingly none of the leaders of these towns has been held to account.
 The failure of government to provide urgent funds for alternative land to build a landfill mean that now people are using swamps and Lake Victoria to dump waste.
 The consequences of this may not be realized quicky but in the long term they will lead to flooding and disease.

-Yet KCCA reflects the overall administrative quagmire in our country.
-When I visited the arrested leaders of KCCA, I was told that Luzira Upper Prison and Muchison Bay Prison built in the 1930s with the capacity to host 600 prisoner each.
+KCCA reflects the overall administrative quagmire in our country.
+When I visited the arrested leaders of KCCA in Luzira, I was told that Upper Prison and Muchison Bay Prison were built in the 1930s with capacity to host 600 prisoner each.
 Now each one of them has 3,000 prisoners.
 It they were double storied, there would be a risk of buildings collapsing over prisoners.
 Would we arrest the Commissioner General of Prisons who has complained all these years about overcrowding and gotten no positive budgetary support?

 amwenda@ugindependent.co.ug